ryanquinnnelson/CMU-02750-Query-Selection-Methods-in-Active-Learning/README.md

 implements the Importance Weighted Active Learning (IWAL) algorithm from Beygelzimer et al. (2009) with bootstrap rejection threshold and hinge loss.
 IWAL is developed as a Python package with unit tests (pytest) and documentation.

+Analysis was performed using Jupyter Notebook and Python.

 ### Project Structure
 The IWAL algorithm is implemented as Python package `iwal` and is found under /packages.